nroi/flexo/README.md

 * If you're bothered by slow mirrors: Instead of manually maintaining a `mirrorlist`, Flexo automatically chooses a low-latency mirror for you and switches to another mirror if the selected mirror turns out to be slow.
-* If you have multiple machines running ArchLinux, and you don't want each machine to download and store the packages: You can just set Flexo as your new ArchLinux mirror so that no file needs to be downloaded more often than once.
+* If you have multiple machines running ArchLinux, and you don't want each machine to download and store the packages: You can just set flexo as your new ArchLinux mirror so that no file needs to be downloaded more often than once.
 * If you run ArchLinux inside Docker, you may be annoyed when packages have to be downloaded and installed on the container even though they have already been downloaded on the host: Just install Flexo on the host and run this command on the Docker container:
     ````